jiakash424/KishanConnect-SIH-2025/README.md

 ---

-## Project Title: KrishiConnect – AI-Powered Crop Health & Risk Monitoring Platform
+## Project Title: KishanConnect – AI-Powered Crop Health & Risk Monitoring Platform

 ### Solution Overview
-KrishiConnect is a unified software platform that leverages AI, remote sensing, and sensor data to deliver timely, field-level insights on crop health, soil conditions, and pest risks.
+KishanConnect is a unified software platform that leverages AI, remote sensing, and sensor data to deliver timely, field-level insights on crop health, soil conditions, and pest risks.
 It addresses the need for precision agriculture by automating diagnostics, contextual recommendations, and actionable alerts for farmers.

 ### Key Technologies & Tools Used
 - Next.js (React): Modern web framework for building scalable, interactive dashboards.